 East face of The Hand, standard route on Finger Flatiron, and all of Shark’s Fin are closed April 1 through October 1 for bat roosting (full details here)

 RAPTOR CLOSURE DETAILS

-SEASONAL RAPTOR CLOSURES ARE OVER FOR THE 2018 SEASON!
+SEASONAL RAPTOR CLOSURES ARE in effect FOR THE 2019 SEASON!